mfinelli/musicrename/README.md

 (those that don't match any recognized category) are left in place and reported as warnings.
 Collisions or overwrite conflicts abort the run immediately.

+`rename` updates `sums.md5` and album `{target}.m3u8` manifests, but not library-wide playlists.
+If a rename moves tracks that are already in a playlist, run `mrr sync navidrome pull` next (Navidrome tracks the moves and the pull writes the new paths back), then `mrr playlist check`, and only then any device sync.

 ```sh
 mrr rename --dry-run ~/music
 ```